asepsetyawan/CSS/README.md

-# Airbnb CSS / Sass Styleguide
+# Arsitag CSS / LESS Styleguide

-*A mostly reasonable approach to CSS and Sass*
+*A mostly reasonable approach to CSS and LESS*

 ## Table of Contents